Child Custody Modification

 A “change in circumstances” means there was a significant, material change in circumstances that necessitates a modification to the child custody and visitation agreement for the best interest of the child.

-If you are contemplating filing for divorce, or are in the process of getting divorced, and need help assessing your rights pertaining to child custody, Castro Law Offices is ready and able to help.
+If you are contemplating filing for divorce, or are in the process of getting divorced, and need help assessing your rights pertaining to child custody, Castro Law Offices, P.C. is ready and able to help.
 We are a premier law firm specializing divorce, child custody, and all other issues concerning California family law.